 Found in many fruits and vegetables, quercetin may have some potential in the context of aging.
-We take a look at this natural compound and popular dietary supplement.
+Here, we take a look at this natural antioxidant and popular dietary supplement.

 What is quercetin?